Can I Hire Someone to Drive My Car for Me? Yes — Here's How Driveaway Works

 • They ask for full payment upfront before any service is provided.

-• They pressure you to book immediately without giving you time to compare options.
+• They pressure you to book immediately.

 How We Vet Our Drivers: Background Checks, Insurance, and Screening Standards

-Every driver who applies to work with Car Driveaway goes through a multi-step vetting process before they're approved for any assignment.
-This includes a comprehensive criminal background check covering federal and state databases, a driving record (MVR) review going back at least five years, identity and license verification, and a review of their professional driving experience.
-We look for clean records, stable driving history, and demonstrated reliability over time — not just the ability to hold a license.
+Every Car Driveaway driver goes through a comprehensive criminal background check, a driving record review going back at least five years, identity and license verification, and a review of professional driving experience.
+Drivers with DUIs, reckless driving convictions, or patterns of moving violations are automatically disqualified.

 Step-by-Step: How to Book a Professional Driver Through Car Driveaway